jpitts/eth-community-discussions/proposals-to-bridge.md

 ## BTC Relay

 Ethereum contract for Bitcoin SPV.
-The main functionality it provides are:
-- verification of a Bitcoin transaction
-- optionally relay the Bitcoin transaction to any Ethereum contract storage of Bitcoin block headers
-- inspection of the latest Bitcoin block header stored in the contract
+The main functionality it provides are: verification of a Bitcoin transaction,  optionally relay the Bitcoin transaction to any Ethereum contract storage of Bitcoin block headers, inspection of the latest Bitcoin block header stored in the contract.

 - ["btcrelay" GitHub Repo](https://github.com/ethereum/btcrelay)
 - [etherscan.io page for 0x41f274c0023f83391de4e0733c609df5a124c3d4](https://etherscan.io/address/0x41f274c0023f83391de4e0733c609df5a124c3d4)